Who Will Answer?

+Who Will Answer? (and Other Songs of Our Time) is a 1968 album by pop vocalist Ed Ames.

+Overview

-Who Will Answer? (and Other Songs of Our Time) is an album by pop vocalist Ed Ames, featuring two original songs (the album title track and "Pale Venetian Blind") and nine cover versions of popular hits from the 1960s.
-The album peaked at #13 on the Billboard charts in the spring of 1968 and was certified gold by the RIAA.
+It features two original songs (the album title track and "Pale Venetian Blind") and nine cover versions of popular hits from the 1960s.
+The album peaked at No. 13 on the Billboard charts in the spring of 1968 and in 1969 was certified gold by the RIAA.
+On another music magazine, Cash Box, the album peaked at No. 12.